espressif/esp-idf/docs/security/secure-boot.rst

 1. Prefix the image with a 128 byte randomly generated IV.
 2. If the image is not modulo 128, pad the image to a 128 byte boundary with 0xFF. (^)
 3. For each 16 byte plaintext block of the input image:
-   - Reverse the byte order of the plaintext block (^)
+   - Reverse the byte order of the plaintext input block (^)
    - Apply AES256 in ECB mode to the plaintext block.
-   - Reverse the byte order of the 16 bytes of ciphertext output. (^)
+   - Reverse the byte order of the ciphertext output block. (^)
    - Append to the overall ciphertext output.
 4. Byte-swap each 4 byte word of the ciphertext (^)
 5. Calculate SHA-512 of the ciphertext.